 Perez, who scored that elusive podium result (Bahrain) was on target to repeat the feat in Canada until being hit from behind by Massa, both drivers still refusing to accept even a hint of blame.
 The stewards subsequently his the Mexican with a 5-place grid penalty ruling that he had changed his racing line and therefore caused the collision.
 In Austria the Mexican briefly led the race but was eventually to slip back to sixth.

-While Hulkenberg scored points in 15 of the 19 rounds, compared to Perez' 12 points finishes, the German never really impressed, and whilst retained for 2015 his decision to contest Le Mans with Porsche appears to indicate that the love affair with F1 in waning.
+While Hulkenberg scored points in 15 of the 19 rounds, compared to Perez' 12 points finishes, the German never really impressed, and whilst retained for 2015 his decision to contest Le Mans with Porsche appeared to indicate the love affair with F1 was waning.

 In the first half of the season the Silverstone outfit led its Woking neighbours, and though the battle for fifth continued all the way to Abu Dhabi, for the second half of the year the end result was never really in doubt.

-Both drivers are retained for 2015 and providing Mercedes is able to stand its ground in terms of the engine freeze the Silverstone outfit should be able to build on its 2014 form.
+Both drivers were retained for 2015 and assuming Mercedes was able to stand its ground in terms of the engine freeze the Silverstone outfit looked likely to build on its 2014 form.

-In a year which saw the demise of Caterham and Marussia, and the chasm between the sport's haves and have-nots grow ever wider, the team was at the forefront in terms of the argument to reduce costs.
-However, whilst there does need to be some sanity in terms of spending, as ever it was somewhat ironic to see Mallya - though no longer a billionaire and encountering continuing business problems in India - pleading poverty.
+In a year which saw the demise of Caterham and Marussia, and the chasm between the sport's haves and have-nots grow ever wider, Force India was at the forefront in terms of the argument to reduce costs.
+However, whilst there clearly needs to be some sanity in terms of spending, it was somewhat ironic to see Mallya - though no longer a billionaire and encountering continuing business problems in India - pleading poverty.

 In recent years it has become traditional for Force India to start the season well then gradually run out of steam towards the end.
 2015 saw the complete opposite, the Silverstone outfit struggling at first and then coming into its own, going on to the best finish in its history.